lisheng-kuang/tommasoproietti-robotics.github.io/README.md

-## Welcome :)
+## Ciao

-Personal website of Tommaso Proietti, postdoctoral research fellow at Scuola Superiore Sant'Anna in Pisa, Italy.
+This is the personal website of Tommaso Proietti, postdoctoral research fellow at Scuola Superiore Sant'Anna and associate fellow at Harvard University.

-Access the webiste here --> https://tommasoproietti-robotics.github.io/
+Please, visit the website by clicking at the following link --> https://tommasoproietti-robotics.github.io/